saicharan1113/DockerPrestaShop_Project/README.md

 The images includes the prestashop image and Mysql:5.7 database image.

-The code is written in YAml script in Docker-compose.
+The code is written using YAML script in Docker-compose.